The smell reached Ji-yoo before the food did.

 He walked to the archway and looked inside.

-Ji-yoo was at the table, propped up in a padded dining chair, working through a second plate of something that looked and smelled incredible.
+Ji-yoo was at the table, working through a second plate of something that looked and smelled incredible, her black ponytail swinging as she gestured between bites.
 Alessia was across from her, her plate empty, her arms crossed, her expression its usual blend of elegance and irritation.

 Hua was not in the room.